GoogleCloudPlatform/genai-databases-retrieval-app/docs/database_setup.md

 ## Setup Instructions

-Follow the steps below for the database of your choice.
+Follow the steps below for the database of your choice:

 ### **1. Create Your Database Instance**